 You need to account for all the possible environments your button might be in as well as the variability in length of text you might encounter.

 Pad, pad and pad some more.
 Create room by making the button itself significantly larger than the size of the text within the button.
-A good rule of thumb is

 Mind your hit targets

 Be mindful of the device your buttons will be viewed on and make sure that the size and spacing is finger friendly.

 Button interaction flow